niklek/notify/README.md

 # notifier

-`notifier` is a package for sending text messages to a target url via HTTP `POST` requests.
+`notifier` is a package for sending text messages to a server via HTTP `POST` method.

 Exported methods:
-- `NewNotifier` init method, creates `Notifier` with a config.
+- `NewNotifier` constructor for `Notifier`, receives a config.
 - `Start` starts N workers, by default 20.
 Each worker creates a custom HTTP client with specified timeouts, used for sending messages.
-- `Send` receives messages as `[]Message`, adds them to the sending channel which will be read by workers.
+- `Send` receives messages as `[]Message`, adds them to a sending channel read by workers.
-- `Stop` waits for the workers to complete the recent sending.
-Has to be called at the end.
+- `Stop` closes the sending channel and waits for the workers to complete the recent sending.
-- `ErrChan` returns an error channel to handle failed messages.
+- `ErrChan` returns an error channel to read and handle failed messages.

 ## Logging